invoke-ai/InvokeAI/docs/index.md

 ## Installation

-The simple [installer script](installation/installer.md) is the suggested way to install and update the application.
+The [installer script](installation/installer.md) is the easiest way to install and update the application.

-You may also install Invoke as python package [via PyPI](installation/manual.md) or [docker](installation/docker.md).
+You can also install Invoke as python package [via PyPI](installation/manual.md) or [docker](installation/docker.md).

 See the [installation section](./installation/index.md) for more information.